Sfeir/devfest_mlops/README.md

 - Comprehension of Kubernetes principles
 - Notions of Kubeflow
 - Notions of VertexAI
-- Notions of GCP (GCS, Bigquery, Cloudshell)
+- Notions of GCP (GCS, Bigquery, Cloud Shell)
 - Notions of Docker
 - Understanding of ML problematics
 - Knowledge of MLOps problematics